-- 1. The teacher greets students at the door.
+- 1. You greet the students at the door.

-- 2. Students go through their start of class routine.
+- 2. They go through their start of class routine.

 - 3. They sit in their assigned seats.

 - 4. They look at the agenda.

 - 5. They begin the opening assignment.

-While students are preparing for class and beginning their opening assignments, the teacher is taking attendance or doing whatever housekeeping tasks are needed.
-At the end of five minutes, instruction begins.
+During this time while the students are preparing themselves for the class and beginning their opening assignments, the teacher is taking the attendance or doing whatever house-keeping tasks are needed, and in five minutes, instruction begins.

-Here are examples we have collected of how some effective secondary and elementary school teachers start various classes.
-They describe how they maximize the crucial first five minutes.
+These are just some of the examples we have collected from teachers and how they maximize the first five minutes of class.